dragon-dune/dragon-dune/dragon-dune.md

     units.
 The units come out of hiding at the the beginning of next turn's Recruitment and Movement round (at the same time that the elves choose to stay hidden or not).
-5. May be played as an artifact in battle with a value of 1.

 Special Cards may also be discarded (by any player) to negate certain special abilities: